krishangoyal12/Ecommerce_Follow_Along/README.md

 - The frontend should allow users to add new addresses.
 You can use a modal or form to input new address details.
 - Ensure proper validation of the address fields to ensure valid data is entered.

+***Milestone 21***: **Address Form Frontend**

+1. Create Address Form Frontend Page:

+* Design and implement a form with the following fields:

+- Country
+- City
+- Address 1
+- Address 2
+- Zip Code
+- Address Type

+2. Create a State to Store the Input Address:

+* Set up state management (using React's useState or similar) to capture and store the user inputs for each field in the address form.

+3. Navigate to Address Form Page from Profile:

+* Add functionality so that when the user clicks the "Add Address" button in their profile, they are navigated to the address form page.